ucb-substrate/substrate2/docs/site/docs/introduction/inverter.md

 <CodeSnippet language="rust" title="src/tb.rs" snippet="testbench">{InverterTb}</CodeSnippet>

-Notice in particular how we obtain the output waveform `vout` by querying the output using the data we returned from our schematic generator.
+Notice in particular how we obtain the output waveform `vout`.

 We use the `WaveformRef` API to look for 20-80% transitions, and capture their duration.